IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_brand.md

 ### Class Exercise: Brands

-* Post to wordpress
+* Post to wordpress.

-* List your favorite brand and discuss why in terms of its message and/or visual form
+* List your favorite brand and discuss why in terms of its message and/or visual form.

-* Post a supporting image of your favorite brand which also showcases their logo
+* Post a supporting image of your favorite brand which also showcases their logo.